sanskar2243/Exploratory_DA/README.md

 # Exploratory_DA
-This is my 1st exploratory data analysis repository.
+This is my exploratory data analysis repository. with decision tree classification model